ericoporto/ags-manual-wiki/GeneralSettings.md

 -   **Use old-style custom dialog options API** - switch to using pre-AGS 3.4.0 custom dialog options callbacks.
 The differences between old and new APIs [are explained in this topic](UpgradeTo34).
+-   **Use old-style keyboard handling** - Uses pre-unicode mode key codes in `on_key_press` function, where regular keys were merged with Ctrl and Alt modifiers.
+In newer games, it's recommended to leave this as false, and either handle the additional 'mod' parameter or rely on `on_text_input` function for properly handled characters when building text input interfaces.

 ## Character movement